Tramagal

 Tramagal is a Portuguese freguesia ("civil parish"), located in Abrantes Municipality, in Santarém District.
-The population in 2011 was 3,500, in an area of 24.10 km².
+The population in 2011 was 3,500, in an area of 24.10 km2.
 The parish is the third-most populous in the municipality.

+Economy

+Tramagal is the seat of a historical ironworks, originally called Metalúrgica Duarte Ferreira, which was later acquired by Mitsubishi's truck division Fuso, majority owned by the Daimler Truck group.
+In the 1960s the factory produced, under licence, Berliet trucks for the Portuguese military.
+As of 2023, it hosts European production of the eCanter electric light truck.